Years ago, the idea of a debit rewards card was rare.

 Radius Bank has a rewards checking account that offers 1% cashback on online and signature-based “credit” transactions with their debit card.
 We mentioned earlier that the Durbin Amendment limited the fees on a debit transaction, Radius Bank will give you the 1% if you get the card reader to do a “credit” transaction.

 In addition to the cashback, the checking account offers a 0.75% APY on balances of $2,500 to $99,999.99 and 1.00% APY on balances over $100,000.
 While that’s nice, you shouldn’t be putting that much of your savings in a checking account!
 It should be invested or, at worst, into a certificate of deposit.

 Radius Bank also offers free ATMs worldwide (they refund all other bank’s ATM fees) and doesn’t charge you to use another ATM.
 Our full review of Radius Bank has more information about the bank itself, it’s total offerings, and more.

 STASH is an investing app that has helped over 5 million people reach their financial goals.
 The main product is a micro-investing app that lets you invest starting with as little as $5.

 One of the added products is their Stash online banking account and it offers some great perks, including a program known as Stock-Back® rewards1.
-With Stock-Back®, you receive rewards in the form of stock.
-It’s called Stock-Back® because you get pieces of stock back when you make a purchase at one of 11+ million locations.
+With Stock-Back®, you receive rewards in the form of stock2.
+It’s called Stock-Back® because you get pieces of stock back when you make a purchase at a qualifying location.
 If you make a purchase at an eligible publicly-traded company, you get shares in that company.
 If you make a purchase at a private company, like a local coffee shop, you receive Stock-Back® in a diversified ETF.
-The base cashback will be either (A) a dollar amount equal to 0.125% of the Qualifying Purchase, or (B)a fixed dollar amount of $0.01 per Qualifying Purchase, whichever is greater, but there can be promotional periods where you can get up to 5%.
+The base cashback will be either (A) a dollar amount equal to 0.125% of the Qualifying Purchase, or (B)a fixed dollar amount of $0.01 per Qualifying Purchase, whichever is greater, but there can be promotional periods where you can get up to 2%.

 For example, if you buy a burrito at Chipotle, you can get 0.125% cashback on that purchase in the form of Chipotle stock into your STASH account.